ld269440877/workspace/Data_Analysis/graphiz/UML/plantumlnotebook.md

 Alice -> Bob : The double of 3 is $double(3)
 @enduml
 ```

-## It is possible to shorten simple function definition in one line:
+## It is possible to shorten simple function definition in one line

 ```plantuml
 @startuml
 !function $double($a) return $a + $a